processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	remote XMPP servers are denied, only two servers can connect:
 	“jabber.example.org” and “example.com”.

--   Port 5280 is serving the Web Admin and the HTTP Polling service in all the IPv4 addresses.
+-   Port 5280 is serving the Web Admin and the HTTP-Bind (BOSH) service in all the IPv4 addresses.
 Note that it is also possible to serve them on different ports.
 The second example in section [Managing: Web Admin](../managing/#web-admin) shows how exactly this can be done.